sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-12-Polymorphism.md

 All of these sandwiches are **concrete**.
 When we say concrete we mean something that is more tangible: you can make, hold, and eat a turkey sandwich.
 I can make a grilled-cheese sandwich.
 But I can't make the **idea** of a sandwich.
 A sandwich is simply an idea that describes the construction, components, and behaviors (such as eating by holding the two slices of bread) of several food items.

 So we say that sandwich is **abstract**, since it's a description of a set of food.
-Whereas if you hold a **kind** of sandwich in your hands, that sandwich must necessarily be a **concrete** subtype, like a grilled-cheese or ham and swiss.
+Whereas if you hold a **specific kind** of sandwich in your hands, that sandwich must necessarily be a **concrete** subtype, like a grilled-cheese or ham and swiss.

 ### Back to Comparator